autonomys/subspace-docs/docs/community/contribute.md

 ### What Can I Contribute?

-We are a fully Open Source project, meaning we are open to all kinds of contributions from our community.
-Here are a few examples of contributions that we are open to in this repo:
+We are a fully open source project, meaning we are open to all kinds of contributions from our community.
+Here are a few examples of contributions that we are open to:

 - **Added Content:** Writing a nice guide?
-Submit it (Where?) so we can add it to our Docs.
+Submit it on [Github](https://github.com/subspace/subspace-docs) so we can add it to our Docs.
-- **Translation:** Adding Translations of our prior content?
+- **Translation:** Adding translations of our prior content?
 See the [translate](TRANSLATE) page for help.
 - **Bug Reports & Fixes:** Find a bug or error?
 Let us know where it's hiding.
-(Where?)
+Report it at the [Github] (https://github.com/subspace/subspace-docs)
 - **Feature Requests & Implementations:** Looking for a new feature?
 Share your ideas so we can improve.

-*If you have something that is not listed, try to be as descriptive as possible and feel free to submit the PR.*
+*If you have something that is not listed, try to be as descriptive as possible and feel free to submit the Pull Request on [Github](https://github.com/subspace/subspace-docs).*

 # Ground Rules